North Scottsdale Real Estate Market Report — August 2026

 North Scottsdale Luxury Homes Across Nine Master-Planned Communities

-North Scottsdale Real Estate breaks into nine major master-planned communities, each with distinct pricing, character, and amenity profile.
+The North Scottsdale Real Estate submarket breaks into nine major master-planned communities, each with distinct pricing, character, and amenity profile.
 Below is the verified set of communities inside North Scottsdale boundaries.
 Communities with a green border have dedicated guide pages with full market data, schools, HOA structure, and active inventory.
 Three additional communities (Estancia, Whisper Rock, McDowell Mountain Ranch) are tracked here and will receive dedicated North Scottsdale Real Estate pages in future cycles.

 ✅ Desert Mountain